joshrendek/joshrendek.com/content/post/2018-04-01-kubernetes-on-bare-metal.md

 Provided you got everything working in the previous step (HTTPS works and LetsEncrypt got automatically setup for your traefik dashboard) you can continue on.

-First we'll be making a `registry.yaml` file with our custom values:
+First we'll be making a `registry.yaml` file with our custom values and enable trefik for our ingress:

 {{< highlight yaml >}}
 replicaCount: 1
+ingress:
+  enabled: true
+  # Used to create an Ingress record.
+  hosts:
+    - registry.svc.bluescripts.net
+  annotations:
+    kubernetes.io/ingress.class: traefik
 persistence:
   accessMode: 'ReadWriteOnce'
   enabled: true